Hiking Barr Hammock Preserve South Trails

 What to Expect Hiking Barr Hammock Preserve

-Upon entry, you are greeted by deep shade with a typical range of flora that includes water oak, willow oak, red maple, and of course the ubiquitous palmetto and sabal palms.
+Upon entry, you are greeted by deep shade with a typical range of flora that includes pine areas, water oak, willow oak, beech, and the ubiquitous sabal palms.
 After a mile or so, the longleaf and/or slash pine begin to dominate with some areas which are mostly pine.

 Boardwalks traverse marshlands, bridges surmount flowing streams, and dense forest opens into glades for glimpses of sky and sun.
-With such variety, there is no doubt that you will find a variety of creatures as well as an assortment of wildflowers such as the thicket of Chapman’s Blazing Star (liatris chapmanii) that I came across.
+With such variety, there is no doubt that you will find a variety of creatures as well as an assortment of wildflowers that I came across.